 · To reassure the public that preparations are being made and arrangements have been put in place to ensure that there will be a coordinated response to severe weather events.

 The website www.winterready.ie , as well as providing an electronic version of the “Be Winter-Ready” booklet, provides links to other useful Public Service websites that provide more detailed information and advice.
-During severe weather events emergency information will also be made available on AERTEL (Page 592).

 The main message is simple - be prepared, stay safe and know where to find help should you need it.